quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part35_16.3.2_Chaotic.md

 ??x
 In a chaotic pendulum, the system tends to oscillate between different modes or states rather than exhibiting all possible frequencies at once.
 Instead, it exhibits a series of dominant frequencies that appear sequentially as the driving force changes.

-This behavior is observed in the bifurcation diagram, where the sampled angular velocities \( \dot{\theta} \) are plotted against the driving force \( f \).
+This behavior is observed in the bifurcation diagram, where the sampled angular velocities $\dot{\theta}$ are plotted against the driving force $f$.
 The diagram shows how the system jumps from one oscillatory mode to another, reflecting the presence of distinct dominant frequencies that the system gets attracted to as it evolves.

 ```java
 // Pseudocode for analyzing chaotic pendulum frequencies